DONATE NOW

 They are selfless acts performed with detachment and generosity that we do for other people.
 The works of mercy are fourteen, seven corporal and seven spiritual.
 To instruct, to counsel, to console, to comfort, are spiritual works of mercy, as are forgiving and suffering with patience.
 Among the corporal works of mercy we find almsgiving, which is one of the principal testimonies of fraternal charity, as well as a practice of justice that pleases God.
 Catechism of the Catholic Church, 2447

-Pope Francis has named 2014 as the year of the Year of MercyHere we will review the works of mercy that he recommended to meditate on and perform during this time, but which should not be forgotten.
+Pope Francis named the year 2014 as the Year of Mercy, here we are going to make a review to remember what they are and what are the works of mercy that he has recommended to meditate and perform during that time but that can not be forgotten.

 Every Christian must keep these works in mind as "a way to awaken our conscience, often lethargic in the face of the drama of poverty, and to enter even more deeply into the heart of the Gospel, where the poor are the privileged of divine mercy".